mattmakai/fullstackpython.com/content/posts/170429-python-3-6-aws-lambda.markdown

 your Lambda function so it executes based on events that happen.
 We will take a look at that in the next tutorial.

-Take a look at the [AWS Lambda](/aws-lambda.html) page for additional examples and tutorials that other folks have shared for Lambda with Python.
+View the [AWS Lambda Full Stack Python page](/aws-lambda.html) for additional examples and tutorials that other folks have shared for Lambda with Python.

 Questions?
 Contact me via Twitter